minvws/nl-covid19-data-dashboard/packages/cms/README.md

 Using the `-s` or `--sync` flag allows you to easily add multiple texts at once by simply making your edits directly in the JSON file at `packages/app/public/nl-export.json`.
-The script will then compare all the keys in your local JSON file with the Sanity dataset, and present you with a prompt of all the ones that would be additions.
-You can then select which ones to add.
+The script will then compare all the keys in your local JSON file with the Sanity dataset and present you with a list of all keys that would become additions.
+You can then select which ones to actually add, and it injects the existing texts for each.

 #### Flow to Production